List of My Family characters: Ben Harper

-Dr Benjamin Ben Harper is a morose dentist who is married to Susan Harper and has three children - Nick, Janey and Michael.
+Dr Benjamin "Ben" Harper is a morose dentist who is married to Susan Harper and has three children: Nick, Janey and Michael.

 He shows little patience for his family, his clients or anyone else he encounters.
 In most episodes he can be found trying to come up with ingenious plans to annoy his wife, get rid of his kids and sit on the sofa with a beer and the paper.
 He enjoys watching football (shown supporting both Arsenal and QPR) and reading Tom Clancy, although it usually takes him the better part of a year to get through a single book.
 He also enjoys golf, despite the fact he isn't very good.
 Ben and Susan have been married for thirty years, as of 2010.
-Ben is considered by his family to be generally ignorant and dull-witted.
+Despite his profession, Ben is considered by his family to be generally ignorant and dull-witted.
+Ben also hates Christmas and everything to do with it, although it is never revealed why he hates it so much.

-His children each have their different problems, possibly due to the chronic lack of attention from their dad who doesn't seem to care about anyone.
-This lack of tolerance is shown to others outside of his family too, mainly towards his dental practice partner Roger Bailey.
+His children each have their different problems, possibly due to the chronic lack of attention from their dad, who doesn't seem to care about anyone.
+This lack of tolerance is shown to others outside of his family, too, mainly towards his dental practice partner Roger Bailey.
 In reality, Ben loves his wife and children very much.

-He shows that he is a supportive and protective parent when he fully accepts that his son, Michael, is gay.
+He shows that he is a supportive and protective parent when he fully accepts that his youngest son, Michael, is gay.